chewitt1/chewitt1/README.md

 ### Hi there 👋

 # Welcome to my GitHub Page!
-I am a Future Software Developer excited to start developing and contributing!
+I am a Software Developer who is constantly learning and improving!

 ## 🔭 I’m currently working on:
 - LA Crime Database Web App